- Parent Collection: Center for Middle Eastern Studies at Harvard University

 New Perspectives on Property and Land in the Middle East

 Land was the major economic resource in the pre-modern Middle East.
 Questions of ownership, of access, of management and of control occupied a central role in administration, in law, and in rural practice over many centuries.
 Nevertheless, the subject of land and property relations is still not well understood.

 Focusing on idealists and visionaries who believed that Justice could reign in our world, this book explores the desire to experience utopia on earth.
-Reluctant to await another existence—another form, or eternal life following death and resurrection—individuals with ghuluww, or exaggeration, emerged at the advent of Islam, expecting to attain the apocalyptic horizon of Truth.
-In their minds, Muhammad’s prophecy represented one such cosmic moment of transformation.
+Reluctant to await another existence, individuals with ghuluww, or exaggeration, emerged at the advent of Islam, expecting to attain the apocalyptic horizon of Truth.

 This book studies the Arabic-Islamic view of Byzantium, tracing the Byzantine image as it evolved through centuries of warfare, contact, and exchanges.
-Including previously inaccessible material on the Arabic textual tradition on Byzantium, this investigation shows the significance of Byzantium to the Arab Muslim establishment and their appreciation of various facets of Byzantine culture and civilization.
+Including previously inaccessible material on the Arabic textual tradition on Byzantium, this investigation shows the significance of Byzantium to the Arab Muslim establishment.

 Challenging the claim that Palestine’s peasant economy progressed during the 1920s and 1930s, Amos Nadan skillfully integrates a wide variety of sources to demonstrate that the period was actually one of deterioration on both the macro (per capita) and micro levels.

 The Moral Resonance of Arab Media: Audiocassette Poetry and Culture in Yemen